 A dialog ID is also associated with all responses and with any request that contains a tag in the To field.
 The rules for computing the dialog ID of a message depend on whether the entity is a UAC or UAS.
 For a UAC, the Call-ID value of the dialog ID is set to the Call-ID of the message, the remote address is set to the To field of the message, and the local address is set to the From field of the message (these rules apply to both requests and responses).
-As one would expect, for a UAS, the Call-ID value of the dialog ID is set to the Call-ID of the message, the remote address is set to the From field of the message, and the local address is set to the To field of the message, the remote address is set to the From field of the message, and the local address is set to the To field of the message.
+As one would expect, for a UAS, the Call-ID value of the dialog ID is set to the Call-ID of the message, the remote address is set to the From field of the message, and the local address is set to the To field of the message.

 A dialog contains certain pieces of state needed for further message transmissions within the dialog.
-This state consists of the dialog ID, a local sequence number (used to order requests from the UA to its peer), a remote sequence number (used to order requests from its peer to the UA), and a route set, which is an ordered list of URIs.
+This state consists of the dialog ID, a local sequence number (used to order requests from the UA to its peer), a remote sequence number (used to order requests from its peer to the UA), the URI of the remote target, and a route set, which is an ordered list of URIs.
 The route set is the set of servers that need to be traversed to send a request to the peer.
 A dialog can also be in the "early" state, which occurs when it is created with a provisional response, and then transition to the "confirmed" state when the final response comes.

-1813 12.1 Creation of a Dialog
+1804 12.1 Creation of a Dialog